-- 1. Right-click on EnteringAStateSimulation and select the 'Code Engineering | Executable StateMachine | Generate, build and run' option. - 2.
+- 1. Click on EnteringAStateSimulation and select the 'Simulate > Executable States > Statemachine > Generate, build and run' ribbon option. - 2.
 Specify a directory for the generated source code.

 Note: The contents of this directory will be cleared before generation; make sure you specify a directory that is used only for StateMachine simulation purposes.